3 Key Purposes for the Home Page of your Small Business Website

 Text-based content alone can be dull, boring, and potentially overwhelming.
-At the same time, audio can be obtrusive, especially if your clients are in the corporate world.
+At the same time, auto-playing audio can be obtrusive, especially if your clients are in the corporate world.
 Instead, engaging visual elements are an excellent way to create interest in your company with a level of creativity.

 Some examples of visual elements that can be used: